u8558574xuyou7438/polished/packages/internals/errors.md

 ## 8

-Passed invalid argument to toColorString, please pass a RgbColor, RgbaColor, HslColor or HslaColor object.
+Passed invalid argument to toString, please pass a RgbColor, RgbaColor, HslColor or HslaColor object.

 ## 9